finance calculator

 When to use it

-• Checking if a contractor rate covers taxes, expenses, and lost benefits.
+• Checking whether a proposed contractor rate meaningfully covers self‑employment tax, business expenses, and the cost of replacing employer‑paid benefits.

 Tips & cautions